-The Linux kernel is the controller of the operating system; it is responsible for allocating memory and processor time.
+ble for allocating memory and processor time.
 It can also be thought of as the program which manages any and all applications on the computer itself.

 While modern graphical desktop environments have generally replaced early command line interfaces, the command line can still be a quick and efficient way of performing many tasks.
-See Chapter 6: Advanced Topics for more information, and Chapter 2: The Ubuntu Desktop to learn more about gnome and other desktop environments.
+See Chapter 6: Advanced Topics for more information, and Chapter 2: The Ubuntu Desktop to learn more about GNOME and other desktop environments.